bmeck/io.js/doc/api/esm.md

 ### Network-based loading is not enabled by default.

 For now, a flag is required to enable them.
 In the future, a different mechanism will be used to enforce this.
-By requiring opt-in to network based loading, it prevents transitive dependencies from accidentally using potentially mutable state that could affect reliability of Node.js applications.
+Opt-in is required to prevent transitive dependencies inadvertently using potentially mutable state that could affect reliability of Node.js applications.

 <i id="esm_experimental_loaders"></i>
 ## Loaders